 The Marine Mammal Center is open to the public daily from 10 a.m. to 5 p.m., except Thanksgiving, Christmas and New Year's Day.
 Admission is free and no reservation is required unless you have a group of 10 or more people!

-PLEASE NOTE: The Marine Mammal Center will be closed to the public on Sunday, September 18, 2016, as we host a private event.
+PLEASE NOTE: The Marine Mammal Center will be closed to the public on Saturday, October 8, as we show our considerable appreciation for our 1,200+ volunteers.

 Video by: Expression College

 The Marine Mammal Center is nestled in the Marin Headlands in the beautiful Golden Gate National Recreation Area, just minutes north of the Golden Gate Bridge.
 We offer educational programs and tours; plus, you are welcome to explore on your own – view exhibits and our animal patients.
 Admission is FREE but tours are highly recommended (the small fee helps save our seals and sea lions!)